 Hearing Issues Unique to Arthritis cases

 Arthritis cases often involve issues that may not reflect your particular case, but have to do with other arthritis cases the judge has seen.
 To put this another way, you need to be aware that many claimants – perhaps as many as half the claims filed – involve complaints of arthritis.
-Mild arthritis is a common ailment in most of the population over the age of 40.
+Osteoarthritis arthritis is a common ailment in most of the population over the age of 40.
 As a result, your Social Security Judge has seen a lot of claimants who complain of arthritis pain.
 Because of this experience, many judges tend to play down arthritis as a disabling condition.

 If your case involves an unusually advanced case of osteoarthritis, or rheumatoid arthritis or inflammatory arthritis, or other rare forms of the disease, you may need to educate your Judge in order to win.